What is a detective?

 Becoming a detective might be your best career path if you love solving puzzles and mysteries and sorting through data.
 A detective is an investigator who typically works on criminal cases as part of a law enforcement agency.
 More severe or complicated crimes, including most felonies and some misdemeanors, require additional investigation to gather evidence.

 Detectives are assigned cases based on their specialty or jurisdiction.
 Some may last months while information is gathered, people are interviewed, and evidence is reviewed.
 The detective’s role is to organize the tangible evidence needed to bring justice to the matter.
-Detectives use their problem-solving and observation skills to sort through all of the information provided and determine the order of events.
+Detectives use problem-solving and observation skills to sort through the information provided and determine the order of events.

 The work environment for detectives is constantly changing.
 There is a lot of deskwork in the role because you’ll be writing up reports, searching leads using the internet, and reviewing reports from other experts in your cases.
 Days in court will involve testifying for long periods of time and being able to answer questions and speak in front of others.